 The more secure a man is with his girlfriend saying “yes”, the more he may think this way.
 The opposite may be true, for younger relationships.

 I don’t claim to have the right answers.
 At the end of the day, if your woman truly loves you, she’ll be happy with whatever you thoughtfully decide…. most of the time!

 If finances are tough, I would simply have an open conversation.
 Discuss your finances to get on the same page.
 In an uncertain economic climate, I may even take a step back and put a diamond engagement ring on delay.
 Instead, give each other gold or silver bands and “upgrade” when things improve.

 Why do we have to go for diamonds anyway?
 Why not go for ruby’s or aqua marines?
 Unfortunately, there seems to be so much pressure from society for one to spend lavishly on engagement rings.
 I’m not buying into the extravagance, and neither should you if you’re serious about building your savings.

 Top 20 Most Popular Engagement Rings

-It’s hard to go horribly wrong with a classic solitaire of course.
-But, it’s definitely worth looking at the top 20 engagement ring designs if you want to find an impressive ring that will bring tears of joy to your finances eyes, make her proud to wear it every single day, and make a long lasting impression.
-After all, you know the first thing everyone (at least your female friends) will say when they find out you’re engaged is, “Congrats!
+It’s hard to go horribly wrong with a classic solitaire or princess cut of course.
+But, it’s definitely worth looking at all the different designs out there.
+After all, you know the first thing everyone will say when they find out you’re engaged is, “Congrats!
 Show me the ring!!”

 Sam @ Financial Samurai – “Slicing Through Money’s Mysteries”